TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Suggestion

 {:.text-xl .mb-10}
 Change the name of the service from “Group Dining” to “Catering”.
-This is an easy fix, but it also makes the service consistent.
-There is another area on the site that does refer to it as catering.
-This change would accurately communicate what it is and make it consistent across the website.
+An easy fix, but it also makes the service consistent

 {:.bg-red-100 .text-red-900 .dark:bg-red-500/10 .dark:text-red-300 .py-3 .px-5 .font-medium .mb-5}
 Issue

 {:.text-xl .mb-10}
 The form and function of the menu do not match how people use a menu in the real world.
-On the website, there are only pictures of the food items in a row that requires horizontal scrolling, without pricing information, descriptions, or even names (unless users request the name of the item by clicking a + icon in the UI).
+On the website, there are pictures of the food items in a row that requires horizontal scrolling, without pricing information, descriptions, or even names readily available (unless users request the item name by clicking a '+' icon in the interface).

 {:.text-xl .mb-10}
-In life, menus are much more informative and designed for reading to help people make a decision.
-They are scanned from top to bottom with names of items, the price, and if available descriptions and photos.
-This website menu is unlike anything you would see in life.
+In life, menus are much more informative and designed for reading to help people make decisions.
+Menus are scanned from top to bottom with names of items, prices, descriptions, and photos.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-2-img-2.jpg "an image title"){:.mb-10 .w-full}

 {:.mb-5 .text-3xl .dark:text-white}
-Suggestion
+Suggestions

 {:.text-xl .mb-10}
-Implement a simple, more traditional food menu with vertical scrolling and include pricing information, photos, and descriptions
+Implement a simple and traditional food menu that includes pricing information, photos, and descriptions.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-2-img-3.jpg "an image title"){:.mb-10 .w-full}